-- 1.1 The Executive's employment under the terms of this Agreement shall commence on 1 February 2022 (or as soon as possible thereafter) and shall continue, subject to the remaining terms of this Agreement, until terminated by either party giving the other not less than nine months' prior notice in writing. - 1.2 The Executive's period of continuous employment for the purposes of the Employment Rights Act 1996 commenced on 1 February 2022.
+2.1 The Executive's employment under the terms of this Agreement shall commence on the occurrence of the Listing and shall continue, subject to the remaining terms of this

+Agreement, until terminated by either party giving the other not less than nine months' prior notice in writing.
+Unless otherwise agreed by the parties in writing, if the Listing does not take place by 17 October 2020, then the terms of this contract will not take effect.

+2.2 The Executive's period of continuous employment for the purposes of the Employment Rights Act 1996 commenced on 1 August 2017.